ASNeG/OpcUaStack/docs/source/1_getting_started/overview.rst

 logic in C++.
 Then they can make instances of the types without registering their variables in :ref:`Information Model`.

-*CLI OPC UA Client* is a simple console program which you can use to test your application.
+*CLI OPC UA Client* is a simple console program which you can use to test your applications.

 .. _application_server: